 General Questions:

-Q. Am I eligible for the 2024 Hutton Scholars Program?
+Q. Am I eligible for the 2025 Hutton Scholars Program?

 Q. How long is the internship program?

 A. The Hutton Program is an eight week summer internship program.
 Attending the Scholar’s Summit counts as a week of the student’s internship.
 Start and end dates are flexible and determined by the selected student and their mentor.
+Students work 32 hour work weeks.

 Q. Are Hutton Scholars paid for their time working with their Hutton Mentor?